Training Language Models for Social Deduction with Multi-Agent Reinforcement Learning

 Listening

 We want crewmates to be able to accurately predict the identity of the imposter given prior messages and interactions with the environment.
-Therefore, we minimize the following loss to improve listening in a calibrated fashion:
+Therefore, we minimize the following loss to improve listening:

 where \(\pi(a_{\text{vote},j} | \tau^i_t)\) is the probability that agent \(i\) correctly votes for the imposter (player \(j\)) after \(t\) timesteps of interaction.
 We optimize this loss over all belief-querying timesteps, which occurs between each message during the discussion phase.